ianmackenzie/elm-geometry/doc/frames-and-coordinate-systems.md

 # Units and coordinate systems

-2D/3D geometry is often represented using [Cartesian coordinates][1].
+2D/3D geometry is often represented using X/Y/Z coordinates.
 For example, in previous versions of `elm-geometry`, we might have constructed a 2D point as

 ```elm
 point =